Sechseläuten: Burning the Böögg during the years

 In 1921, the Böögg was burned early by a student instigated by communists.
 A replacement was found quickly though and the effigy could be burned again and as mandated.

-In 1923, it has rained too much, and the Böögg didn't burn.
+In 1923, it rained too much, and the Böögg did not burn.

 In 1941 during World War II, no Böögg was burned as the field was used to plant corn.

 In 1942 it was again possible to burn the Böögg, but the field was not allowed to be stepped on as the field was used to plant potatoes.

-In 1943 the field was used to plant wheat, therefore the location of burning the Böögg was moved onto the dam in the port in Enge.
+In 1943 the field was used to plant wheat, therefore the location of burning the Böögg was moved onto the dam in the Enge harbor.

-In 1944 the Böögg was burned again in the port of Enge, but this time the Böögg fell into Lake Zurich as the construction was not stable enough.
-Some people then pulled the effigy out of the lake and at least threw his head into the fire.
+In 1944 the Böögg was again burned at the Enge harbor, but this time the Böögg fell into Lake Zurich as the construction was not stable enough.
+Some people then pulled the effigy out of the lake and at least threw its head into the fire.

-In 2007, the explosion of the Bööggs head took place 12:09 minutes after the pyre was lit, promising a medium warm summer.
+In 2007, the explosion of the Bööggs head took place 12 minutes and 9 seconds after the pyre was lit, promising a medium warm summer.

 In 2008, heavy rains soaked the Böögg and the wood pyre materials so much that firemen had to spray the pyre with kerosene or fuel oil after initial ignition in addition to 15 liters of fire accelerant which was initially thrown on the pyre.
-It took 26:01 minutes for the Bööggs head to explode which indicates a poor weather summer.
+It took 26 minutes and 1 second for the Bööggs head head to explode which indicates a poor weather summer.
 The fact that the head, instead of traditionally exploding, burnt down very quietly caused a lot of confusion.
 After approximately 20 minutes the head had burnt away completely, but leaving a large piece of the neck hanging from the stake.
 It was the explosion of that piece that ended this year's event.

-In 2012, it took 12 minutes and 07 seconds, and in this year there was some confusion if both firecrackers in the neck of the Böögg had exploded.
-It was determined that 12 min 07 secs was the mark.
+In 2012, it took 12 minutes and 7 seconds, and in this year there was some confusion if both firecrackers in the neck of the Böögg had exploded.
+It was determined that 12 minutes, 7 secs was the mark.

-In 2014, the head exploded quite quickly (7 Minutes and 23 seconds) but it ended up being a poor summer.
+In 2014, the head exploded quite quickly (7 minutes and 23 seconds) but it ended up being a poor summer.

 In 2015, the head exploded quite quickly and it ended up being a very good summer.

 In 2016, the head exploded after 43 minutes and 34 seconds, setting a new record, which held until 2023.